diego-c/react-webpack-starter/README.md

 `npm test` or `yarn test`

-**NOTE:** if you wish to use async/await for your tests, install the `runtime-regenerator` package add on the top of your file:
+**NOTE:** if you wish to use async/await for your tests, install the `regenerator-runtime` package and add on the top of your file:

-`import 'babel-polyfill'`
+`import 'babel-polyfill';`

-`import 'runtime-regenerator`
+`import 'regenerator-runtime';`

+See this [StackOverflow thread](https://stackoverflow.com/questions/33527653/babel-6-regeneratorruntime-is-not-defined) for more info.

 ## Build